-Note: Procedures are subject to change at any time.
+Note: PVR Procedures are subject to change at any time.
 Mexico likes to keep us all on our toes, so this guide provides the most common practices – and answers many questions” asked and answered” by thousands of visitors every year.
+We update it frequently based on experiences shared by our readers.
+Let us know when something changes by emailing us at info@pveverything.com

 When Arriving